DATA-606-2023-FALL-TUESDAY/Thamatam_Abhishek/docs/proposal.md

 2. What is the trade-off between inspection frequency and public safety, and how can it be optimized?

 - ML:

-1. How can predictive modeling be used to allocate inspection resources more efficiently?
+How can predictive modeling be used to allocate inspection resources more efficiently?
 For example, can we prioritize inspections for high-risk establishments while reducing the frequency of inspections for low-risk ones?
-2. Can we develop an early warning system that identifies restaurants at risk of failing inspections well in advance of the actual inspection date?

 ## 3. Data

 - Data sources: NYC OpenData [Dataset link](https://data.cityofnewyork.us/Health/DOHMH-New-York-City-Restaurant-Inspection-Results/43nn-pn8j)